DaleFielding/bonsai-bay/TESTING.md

 I have entered my external css file into the validator:
 * No errors found.
 * Warnings appear in relation to using variables for the colours/fonts.
 I have left these in as css variables were taught in one of the codeinstitute lessons.

+### Wave - Web Accessible Evaluation Tool
+* Error = Search-bar input didn't have a corresponding label, I have added this now but made sure it is visually hidden.
+* Error = 2x buttons that were empty, I have changed these elements to divs.
+These are currently just for display purposes, as functionality will be in future implimentations.
+* Error = 1x button said to be empty, although has an icon as the value.
+I have fixed this by adding an aria-label for screen readers.
+* Warning = Missing first level headings, changed `<h2>` to`< h1>` and `<h3>` to `<h2>`.
+* Warning = Skipped level heading, referring to the `<h6>` tags for the listing titles, fixed these by changing to `<h4>` tags.
+* Warning = redundant link as there is more than one link for home on the navbar, this was on the logo and the site name which are next to each other.
+Fixed by combining into one anchor tag.
+* Warning = Redundant links for ‘Browse Bonsai’ as there is a link for this in the navbar and a link below the intro message on the main page.
+I have left this in as believe it is a key part in the design.
+This only happens on the homepage.